HiCrowd: Hierarchical Crowd Flow Alignment for Dense Human Environments

 \subsection{Ablation Study}

-To study the role of the crowd following reward $r_t^{\text{follow}}$, we perform an ablation with $\lambda_f \in \{0, 1, 5\}$.
+To study the role of the crowd following reward $r_t^{\text{follow}}$, we perform an ablation with $\lambda_f \in \{0, 1, 5\}$ in \cref{fig:RL_curve}.
 When $\lambda_f>0$, the agent receives explicit guidance to follow the crowd, which accelerates learning and achieves higher performance with fewer transition steps.
-The faster convergence observed with higher $\lambda_f$ shows the usefulness of explicitly rewarding crowd following behavior, indicating that in dense environments, following a moving crowd is an optimal navigation behavior.
+The faster convergence observed with higher $\lambda_f$ shows the usefulness of explicitly rewarding crowd following behavior, indicating that in dense environments, aligning with a moving crowd is an optimal navigation strategy.
 When $\lambda_f=0$, the agent relies only on goal-reaching rewards.
-In this case, learning is slower but still converges eventually, since in dense environments, crowd following behavior implicitly emerges as part of the optimal strategy.
+In this case, learning is slower but still converges eventually, as crowd following behavior implicitly emerges as part of the optimal strategy in dense environments.

-In addition, MPC-only is an ablation that removes the RL module and plans directly toward the goal.
-Compared to HiCrowd, pure MPC provides safe short-horizon control but lacks long-term crowd reasoning beyond the observation radius, and can commit to locally clear paths that lead into opposing flows.
-The RL module complements MPC by using nearby human motion patterns to generate a follow point that guides the robot to align with suitable crowd flows.
-This long-term guidance improves efficiency and reduces freezing, enabling efficient and safe navigation in dense crowds.
+In addition, the MPC-only baseline serves as an ablation that removes the RL module and plans directly toward the goal.
+Compared to HiCrowd, pure MPC provides safe short-horizon control but lacks long-term crowd reasoning, and can commit to locally clear paths that lead into opposing flows.
+The RL module complements MPC by generating a follow point that guides the robot to align with suitable crowd flows, effectively abstracting long-term guidance beyond the immediate sensing horizon.
+This combination improves efficiency and reduces freezing, enabling efficient and safe navigation in dense crowds.